ncatlab/nlab-content/pages/4405.md

 is also definable by a Boolean combination of atomic formulas; hence the existential quantifier can be eliminated.

-From here, it may be shown that the theory of ordered fields is *decidable*: that each sentence in the theory is provably true or provably false.
-Similarly, the theory of the ordered field of real numbers is decidable, and as special cases we have that
+From here, it may be shown that the theory of real closed fields is *decidable*: that each sentence in the theory is provably true or provably false.
+In fact, a real closed field is elementarily equivalent to the ordered field of real numbers, and so the theory of the real numbers (as ordered field) is decidable.
+As special cases, we have that

 * Euclidean geometry is decidable.